Message Persistence API for Go SDK

 Basic Usage

-Retrieve the last message on a channel:
+Retrieve the last messages on a channel:

 Returns